 - What volunteer or internship opportunities exist in your organization?

-- Can you suggest anyone else that works in this area that would be willing to talk to me?
-Can I use your name when I contact them?
+- Could you suggest anyone else that works in this area that would be willing to talk to me?
+May I use your name when I contact them?

 - Dress neatly and appropriately as you would for a job interview.

-- Be on time or early (familiarize yourself with the surroundings).
+- Be on time or early (which will help familiarize yourself with the surroundings).

-- Restate that your objective is to get information and advice, not a job.
+- Restate that your objective is to get information and advice.
+Don’t mention jobs.

 - Listen well and be genuinely interested in what the person has to say.